Search and copy court documents

-After you submit the form, it can take up to four business days to prepare your documents, depending on the file or material you requested.
+After you submit the form, it can take up to seven business days to prepare your documents, depending on the file or material you requested.

 If you get your copies by email or post, we send them as soon as they’re ready.
 Otherwise, we contact you when your documents are ready to view or copies are ready to collect.